 Your private GitHub organization might not be so private.
 Without a third-party access policy applications are able to act on behalf of your users.
 This includes any scopes that the user grants permissions to the application—potentially including access to private repositories.

 GitHub makes a lot of things very convenient.
-GitHub flavored markdown, issues, and pull requests combined are very powerful tools for any private or public project.
+GitHub-flavored markdown, issues, and pull requests combined are very powerful tools for any private or public project.
 Jira is way too heavyweight for my liking, so I started searching for a solution that integrated with GitHub.
 I found a very useful application that supplements the GitHub issue tracker very nicely.
-Upon clicking “Sign Up” I found myself at the page below.
+Upon clicking “Sign Up” I found myself on the page below.

 Signing up for websites or granting permission to applications is a very common thing.
 Most people have a habit of just clicking through the big green buttons.
 In this case, let’s look a little closer.
 All I see is green, nothing indicating a risky action.
 Hmmm, let’s look a little closer.